apiko-dev/amazon-ivs-react-native-broadcast/docs/api-documentation.md

 #### `cameraPreviewAspectMode`

-📌 Determines how view's aspect ratio will be maintained.
+Determines how view's aspect ratio will be maintained.
+Can be changed after broadcast session initialization.

 | Type | Required | Platform | Default value |
 | :---: | :---: | :---: | :---: |